Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 ### 1. 🌱 **Practicing Open Source**

-Add your name, link to your GitHub profile, and your favorite thing to the `preptember-participants.md` file.
+Add your name, link to your GitHub profile, and your {favorite thing} to the `preptember-participants.md` file.
+Please read the comment in the file to find out what is the {favorite thing} of the year.

-> [!NOTE]
-> For 2024, the favorite thing is **cake or snack**.

 ### 2. 📃 **Repositories List**